foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/trans_param_relu.rst

 Parametric ReLU (PReLU) Prototype and Function List
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This kernel performs Parametric Rectified Linear unit (PReLU) with a negative slope activation
+This kernel performs Parametric Rectified Linear Unit (PReLU) with a negative slope activation
 function.
 It transforms each element of input tensor according to the following formula:

 .. math::